vaniachessofficial/PicsEdit/README.md

 # PicsEdit

-EN:
-This is a open-source, simple, free photo editor.
+This is a simple, free photo editor.
+It's a web app — open `index.html` in your browser to try it.

-This photo editor is open-source, so you can edit anything!

-RU:
-Это открытый, простой, бесплатный фоторедактор.

-Этот фоторедактор опенсорсный, поэтому вы можете изменять его как угодно!
+Notes:
+- This is a simple photo editor.
+More advanced features i will add soon How to run:
+1. Open `index.html` in a browser.
+2. Use (lol)